 A fun and unique artwork inspired by Eric Carle's The Very Hungry Caterpillar!

 A colourful sponge painting of David McKee's Elmer the Elephant.

 Create a magical scene inspired by Barney Saltzberg's Beautiful Oops!

 Download FREE Learning Printable Packs

-Click on any of the printable packs you like, and use code BOOKWEEKFUN at checkout!
+Click on any of the printable packs to take you to the instant downloads ready to print and create!